-So what I discovered that was missing in my life was surrounding myself with committed and powerful coaching.
+So what I discovered that was missing in my life was surrounding myself with committed and powerful life coaching.

-I have a coach.
+I have a life coach.

 In fact, I now have quite a few very committed coaches who are collaborating and partnering with me to help me: